aquietone/docs/aqobot/README.md

     At that time, necromancer, bard, shadow knight, warrior and ranger were mostly functional.
     The Live Servers download includes what was developed up to that point.

-    Since then I have been playing on EMU servers and so all new additions have been on the `lazarus` branch, which includes many more classes but those only include abilities up to level 70.
+    Since then I have been playing on EMU servers and so all new additions have been on the `emu` branch, which includes many more classes but those only include abilities up to level 70.

 ![](../images/aqobot/aqobot.png)